 Step Six: Now it’s time to commit (since you are working in pen).
 And, if you’re like me, your hand will be shaking slightly at this point (a bit from coffee, and mostly from adrenaline).
 Start with the larger shapes of the composition and pick an edge that you want to draw; then observe which way the edge slopes within your imagined rectangle or your hand held crop marks.
 Is the slope horizontal (like looking out to sea)?
 Vertical (like a flagpole)?
 Sloping upward and inward (like looking down the at the floor of a hallway)?
-Make a mental note of the slope that you observe on your subject, and the approximate length (I spared you the perspective discourse, which requires a separate blog).
+Make a mental note of the slope that you observe on your subject, and the approximate length (see my separate blog about Perspective Basics).
 Now draw a line within your framework of dots to illustrate the edge of the object you are observing.
 Once you have a few of these edges committed, you may want to adjust your composition again.
 After you have a few larger shapes laid out, you will be fairly committed to your composition, but there is still flexibility with your drawing.
 Even if it appears that some of your composition may fall off the page, keep going.

 Step Seven: Before you get too far, observe where things on your subject are dark, and where they are light.
 The best way to do this is to squint your eyes so you can only see your subject as a fuzzy blob.
 The light and dark areas will be exaggerated.
 Use this information as you add detail.
 If an area is dark, use heavier lines or some shading, or simply more detail.
 If an area is light, use some broken lines, and sparse detail.
 Below, I’ve started illustrating that the roof areas are darker, and the deep fenestration is in shade.